 Key interactions are listed below.
 However further consideration was given to other codes and modifications and details of these are outlines in in the main Interactions section.

-GC0117 interacts with this modification as it could drive a significant increase in the size and scope of the Network Operators models particularly if Large Generators are identified as 10MW in England & Wales.
+GC0117 - may drive a significant increase in the size and scope of the Network Operators models particularly if Large Generators are identified as 10MW in England & Wales.

-CSMP434 – additional forecast data on future generation applications
+CMP434 – additional forecast data on future generation applications

 GSR029 – alignment of definitions

-[this should be no longer than one page]

 What is the issue?

-The existing obligations set out in the Grid Code Planning Code in respect of data exchange between Network Operators and NESO are insufficient for the coordinated and efficient planning of their networks as the industry transitions to a smart energy system and distribution system operation activities.
+The existing requirements of the Grid Code, in respect of data exchange between Network Operators and NESO, are insufficient for the coordinated and efficient planning of their networks going forward.
+As the industry transitions to a smart energy system, these requirements must change to give Network Operators and NESO better visibility of each other’s system and its operation.

 Network Operators are experiencing an increasing volume of distributed energy resource (DER) connection applications.
-These connections include generation connections of differing technology and fuel type, electricity storage facilities and demand connections where their operators offer a demand side response service.
-These distributed energy resource connections present a new set of issues in relation to the planning and operation of the distribution network and transmission system than those traditionally experienced.
+These connections include generation connections of differing energy conversion technology and fuel type, electricity storage facilities and demand connections where their operators offer a demand side response service.
+These distributed energy resource connections present a new set of issues in relation to the planning and operation of the distribution network and transmission system.

-Similarly, the move away from coal fired generation towards large scale renewable and High Voltage Direct Current (HVDC) interconnector technology is changing the operation of and power flows on the transmission system.
-This presents a new set of issues to the planning and operation of distribution networks, particularly those distribution networks that connect across different Grid Supply Points.
+Similarly, the move away from coal and oil fired generation towards large scale renewable and High Voltage Direct Current (HVDC) interconnector technology is changing the operation of the GB transmission system and its power flows.
+This presents a new set of issues to the planning and operation of transmission and distribution networks, particularly those distribution points that connect across different Grid Supply Points.

 Why change?

-To facilitate the efficient and coordinated planning of the Transmission System, NESO and Transmission Owners (TOs) need a greater understanding of the quantity, type and impact of distributed energy resources connected to distribution networks.
+To facilitate the efficient and coordinated planning of the Transmission System, NESO and Transmission Owners (TOs) need a greater understanding of the quantity, type, and impact of distributed energy resources connected to distribution networks.

-To facilitate the efficient and coordinated planning of their distribution networks Network Operators need a greater understanding of transmission system flows and fault contributions within a variety of demand/generation scenarios.
+To facilitate the efficient and coordinated planning of their distribution networks, Network Operators need a greater understanding of transmission system flows and fault contributions within a variety of demand and generation scenarios.

 It is essential that network companies have a detailed knowledge of adjacent connected networks.
 This modification will significantly improve the scope and detail of the planning data exchanged between Network Operators and NESO.